Volunteer

 If you are being referred by a court or agency outside San Diego County, you may also be asked to upload referral or transfer paperwork.

-Important: You may be required to complete either community service or community labor (hard labor).
+Important: You may be required to complete either community service or community labor (sometimes listed as "hard labor" on court paperwork).
 Assignments are outdoor projects that may meet either requirement.
 Your court paperwork controls your required hours/days and due date.

 Eligibility and placement